EugeneCarbado/100DaysOfCodeJournel/journal/round-1-log.md

 * Progress today - Today I learnt about bootstrap.
 I will continue to learn and utilise this on my sites.
 * Challenges you faced - None.
 * Tasks for tomorrow - Keep reading.

+## Day 71

+* Project you are working on - Bootstrap
+* Progress today - Today I did some more practice with bootstrap.
+I've found a good 5 hour tutorial that i'll follow with an example and make notes with.
+* Challenges you faced - None.
+* Tasks for tomorrow - Keep reading.